| Written by Mark Buzinkay

 The need for Position Detection Systems (PDS)

-In order to maintain the tight schedule of the global logistics chain participants, it is important that container handling is done safely and without delays.
-A position detection system can be used in a container port to help with this.
+Container handling must be done safely and without delays to maintain the tight schedule of the global logistics chain participants.
+A position detection system can help with this in a container port.

 As mentioned above, yard operations are suitable for automation.
 But yard automation requires container position determination systems that make the location of all the containers within the terminal known at any time through sensors.
 This enables their effective management, making them available to be quickly retrieved for loading on a ship or picking up for inland distribution.